entropic-dev/boltzmann/docs/content/concepts/websites.md

 tags = ["concepts"]
 +++

-Boltzmann can be configured with features that give you a jumpstart with building websites.
+Boltzmann's defaults are good for building API servers, but it can be configured with features that give you a jumpstart with building websites.
 Specifically, you can build services that respond to route handlers with templated text/html responses as well as JSON responses.

 <!-- more -->

-Enable the built-in cross-site request forgery protection by passing `--csrf`.
-Enable the built-in template rendering by passing `--templates`.
-Cookie features are built into Boltzmann.

 To scaffold a service with all website-focused features, pass the `--website` option.
+This invocation gives you a simple website scaffold:

 ```shell
 > boltzmann-cli --website --silent my-website